The Ultimate College Terminology Guide

-- Community College: Community colleges offer diplomas, certificates, and associate degrees for students just beginning their higher education journey.
-They typically cost less than four-year institutions.
+- Community College: Community colleges offer diplomas, certificates, and associate degrees.
+Some may offer a handful of bachelor's degrees as well.
+These institutions typically cost less than four-year schools.

 - Concentration: Within programs that cover a wide array of information, concentrations allow students to specialize their knowledge in a particular area.